ivan-guerra/programmador.com/content/posts/caesar-cipher.md

 ![Frequency Plot](/posts/caesar-cipher/frequency-plot.png#center)

 The distributions match up well.
 If you were to decrypt using the key 86, you would indeed get the correct plaintext!
-Why is the decryption 86 and not 42?
+Why is the decryption key 86 and not 42?
 Recall that to decrypt you take the negative of the encryption key **modulo the size of the alphabet**.
 In this case, \\(-42 \mod 128 = 86\\).